Our Team

 Molly Morrissey, MSc (2023)

-Seabirds of Newfoundland and Labrador: Using stable isotope techniques to investigate changing trophic level over ~120 years and their influence on terrestrial coastal ecosystems
+Seabirds of Newfoundland and Labrador: Using stable isotope techniques to investigate changing diet over ~120 years and their influence on terrestrial coastal ecosystems

 Amber Walker, MSc (2024)